Lisp-Stat/documentation/content/en/docs/Overview/_index.md

 column contains the values for one variable, and each row contains one set of observations.
-For data frames, we use the '[tibble](https://www.rdocumentation.org/packages/tibble/versions/3.1.0)' from R as inspiration for functionality.
+For data frames, we use the '[tibble](https://www.rdocumentation.org/packages/tibble/versions/3.1.0)' from the [tidyverse](https://www.tidyverse.org/) as inspiration for functionality.

-Data frame can contain values of any type.
+Data frames can contain values of any type.
 If desired, additional attributes, such as float, the unit and other information may be attached to the variable for convenience or efficiency.
 For example you could specify a unit of length, say m/s (meters per second), to